gloaysa/weeklyPrompts/Part_1-Front_End/w2/schemedCalc/README.md

 ### Challenge

 1. If 'operate' is called with an operation name that doesn't exist, create a new one with that name and give it a default operation and arguments.
 2. If the wrong numbers of arguments where passed it, prompt the user for new ones, then use them on the operation that was originally called.
+3. Give your calculator a memory.
+Someone can use it by typing 'x+y, enter, +z, enter, clear'.
+Like normal calculators.

 ---